devgr/game-dev-teaching/readme.md

 * `game2.js` is a simple game / demo, written in normal Phaser
 * `easyphaser.js` is the library that provides easy to use functions and constructs a game
 * `testep.js` calls easyphaser functions to make a simple game

+# Linux deployment
+* Clone repository
+* Set up web server and point it to the repository.
+For example:
+    * Intall nginx `sudo apt-get install nginx`
+    * Modify the `sites-enabled/default` configuration file to point to the repository directory.